libexpat/libexpat.github.io/content/pages/string-pools.md

 signed values.
 The multiple casts in the assignment to `blockSize` above ensure that no _signed_ overflow ever occurs and the expression always has a defined result.
-Given that we are only doubling, the result will be negative if a signed overflow would have occured had we not been careful.
+Given that we are only doubling, the result will be negative if a signed overflow would have occurred had we not been careful.
 The convenience function `poolBytesToAllocateFor()` that converts the character count into a byte count and allows for the `BLOCK` header does much the same.